Wesleyan University: Athletics

 Wesleyan is a member of the New England Small College Athletic Conference (NESCAC) in the NCAA Division III, fielding intercollegiate varsity teams in 29 sports.
 It competes against traditional Little Three rivals Amherst and Williams.
-Approximately 600 students participate in intercollegiate varsity sports each year.
+About 600 students participate in intercollegiate varsity sports each year.
 Wesleyan is one of the 39 founding members of the NCAA.
 Wesleyan's football and baseball field, Andrus Field, is the oldest continuously used American football field in the world and the oldest continuously used baseball field in the world.

 With alumni including Bill Belichick, Eric Mangini, and Field Yates, the school has been described by ESPN as a "hotbed for great football minds."
-Led by coach John Raba, the winningest lacrosse coach in NESCAC history, the Wesleyan's Men's Lacrosse team won the NCAA Division III championship title in 2018.
-It was the first national championship in school history.
+Led by coach John Raba, the winningest lacrosse coach in NESCAC history, the Wesleyan's Men's Lacrosse team won the NCAA Division III championship title in 2018—the school's first-ever national championship.

-Amos Magee helped lead Wesleyan University to an ECAC soccer championship and school-best record of 15–1–1 in 1991, and is the Cardinals' all-time leading scorer (35 goals and 85 points).
+As a student, Amos Magee helped lead Wesleyan University to an ECAC soccer championship and school-best record of 15–1–1 in 1991; 35 goals and 85 points, he remains the Cardinals' all-time leading scorer.
 He was a National Soccer Coaches Association of America (NSCAA) Division III All-American in 1992, four times was named all-New England, and was inducted into the Wesleyan University Hall of Fame.